-During the winter and spring of 2023, several alternatives were developed to understand the potential for the MTSA accommodate growth targets in association to transit investments, including both the new Central Oshawa GO Station and Simcoe Rapid Transit Line.
-The alternatives included four (4) conditions that were presented to the City, stakeholders and public for evaluation.
+During the winter and spring of 2023, several alternatives were developed to understand the potential for the M.T.S.A. to accommodate growth targets in association to transit investments, including both the new Central Oshawa GO Station and Simcoe Rapid Transit Line.
+The alternatives included four conditions that were presented to the City, stakeholders and public for evaluation.
 Each alternative was also studied in relation to current and future infrastructure upgrades that would be required to accommodate the alternatives.
-Alternatives were presented and evaluated by the public and stakeholders during PIC #2.
-Each alternative presented the number of units, residents, jobs potential which all inform the targets calculated as people & jobs/hectare (ppl/j/ha).
+Alternatives were presented and evaluated by the public and stakeholders during the second Public Information Centre (P.I.C.).
+Each alternative presented the number of units, residents, and jobs potential which inform the targets calculated as people & jobs/hectare (ppl/j/ha).
 The following provides a summary of each alternative: